bozsahin/cogs579/README.md

 W3-4: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (10; 13)

-W5-6: Representation and computers: Does nature compute?
-(5; 8; 12:ch.5)
+W5:  Does nature compute?
+Representation and computers (7)

+W6: Philosophy and computational complexity (5; 8)

 W7: The digital/analog dichotomy fallacy: what is a computer?
 (0:ch.6; 6; 3:ch.24)